mohanganesh3/AutomatingaMarketingTeamwithAIAgents/README.md

 Now that we have our crew defined, we can test it by running the following command:

 	$ poetry run my_crew

+# My testing results

+After running my crew, I got the following results:

+# Giving Agents Memory

+Communication between agents was good, but we did not implement memory here.
+This means that the agents were not able to remember information from previous tasks.

+To be precise, at some pointm the Copy Writer agent asked the Market Researcher agent for information about the latest hashtags, and the Market Researcher agent started a whole new search on the internet.
+This is not ideal because the Market Researcher agent had already done that search before and even produced a report about it.
+It just did not remember that information.

+This could also be solved by manually assigning the output of specific previous tasks as context to the tasks that need them.
+But that does not seem to be very easily done when using the CrewAI setup provided by the CLI.

+# Delegating Tasks

+In earlier test, some agents over-delegated tasks to other agents.
+This is not ideal because it can lead to too many API calls and raise the cost of running the crew.
+That is why I set the allow_delegation parameter to false in the visual_creator and copywriter agents.

+Try to do this for all your agents that do not need to delegate tasks.
+This will make your crew more efficient and cost-effective.

 🌟 InstagramCrewAI – Your AI Marketing Crew on Instagram 🌟